Imasha-Senadheera/Dojo-blog/README.md

 # Dojo Blog

 This is my very 1st react.js project.
 I did this mainly using JavaScript and React.js.
-I code this to practice React hooks, Fetch, and Props. <br> <br>
+I made this to practice React hooks, Fetch, and Props. <br> <br>

 ## Screen-Shots of the website
 <br>